psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 At last he saw what looked like a mass of seaweed swirled out on the surge.
 It was the Sin-Eater.
 With a leap, Aulay was at his oars.
 The boat swung through the sea.
 Just before Neil Ross was about to sink for the second time, he caught him and dragged him into the boat.

-But then, as ever after, nothing was to be got out of the Sin-Eater save a single saying: *Tha e lanihan fuar: Tha e lamhan fuar !* — " It has a cold, cold hand! "
+But then, as ever after, nothing was to be got out of the Sin-Eater save a single saying: *Tha e lanihan fuar: Tha e lamhan fuar !* — "It has a cold, cold hand! "

-The telling of this and other tales left none free upon the island to look upon the " scape-goat " save as one accursed.
+The telling of this and other tales left none free upon the island to look upon the "scape-goat" save as one accursed.

 It was in the third month that a new phase of his madness came upon Neil Ross.